aliaaz99/SIGL/README.md

 As an example `Graphon_1` is included.

 You can use `p-Main.py` to reproduce the results for the parametric case explained in Appendix B.

+### Learning graphon of an arbitrary set of graphs

+In order to learn the graphon for a set of graphs, follow these steps:

+First, store the adjacency matrix of your graphs in a file called